PotionSeeker/Primitive-Progress/README.md

 <img width="842" height="457" alt="spinning_wheel_scene" src="https://github.com/user-attachments/assets/ea71901e-ba58-423d-9d40-67b432d04a9e" />

         The spinning wheel is a crafting station that allows for the creation of different clothes and fibers.
-        Sheep no longer give wool blocks and will instead give fleece when sheared.
+        Sheep no longer give wool blocks when sheared and will instead give raw wool or fleece.
 Fleece then needs to be spun into wool.
-        Other materials, such as hemp, flax or plant fibers can also be given recipes on the spinning wheel.
+        Other materials, such as hemp, flax or plant fibers can also be given spinning wheel recipes.
 <img width="213" height="260" alt="spinning_wheel_screenshot" src="https://github.com/user-attachments/assets/4476ada8-17f1-4f28-adea-84f9d6928110" />
 <img width="248" height="280" alt="spinning_wheel" src="https://github.com/user-attachments/assets/8bee55ba-98ec-4a49-b5a6-8779143c3a79" />